 In this video, we learn how chillers, cooling towers, air handling units, AHU, Rooftop units, RTU, fan coil units, FCU, and ductwork together form central plant HVAC systems.

 This is a chiller for air conditioning applications.

 Chillers are also widely used for various industrial applications.

-In industrial application, chilled water or other liquid from a chiller is pumped through process or laboratory equipment.
+In industrial applications, chilled water or other liquid from a chiller is pumped through process or laboratory equipment.

-Chillers for industrial applications can be centralized, where a single chiller serves multiple cooling needs, or decentralized where each application or machine has its own chiller.
+Chillers for industrial applications can be centralized, where a single chiller serves multiple cooling needs or decentralized where each application or machine has its chiller.

 Each chiller system approach has its advantages.
 It is also possible to have a combination of both centralized and decentralized chillers, especially if the cooling requirements are the same for some applications or points of use, but not all.

 Decentralized chillers are usually small in size and cooling capacity, usually from 0.2 to 10 short tons (0.179 to 8.929 long tons; 0.181 to 9.072 t).
 Centralized chillers generally have capacities ranging from ten tons to hundreds or thousands of tons.